wegroupwolves/natsapi/README.md

 Plugins can be added and are found in `natsapi/plugin.py`.

 - [natsapi_mock](./natsapi/plugin.py): A handy mock fixture to intercept nats requests and to fake nats responses for any subject.

-## History

-Natsapi is the first opensource framework build by WeGroup.
-The project started as an intern assignment led by @sevaho and developed by @fversche and @mark-yousif.